Banting Postdoctoral Fellowships Program

 Mandatory arm’s length referee: All applications must have at least 1 arm’s length referee from among the 3 invited referees.
 The arm’s length referee cannot be:

-a relative or close friend, or have a personal relationship with the applicant;
+- a relative or close friend, or have a personal relationship with the a

 Contacts & Resources